kurzbird/darwin-game/README.md

     - Camo: stripes, no stripes
     - Neck: short, medium, long
     - Size: thin, medium, bulky
-    - Hair: no hair, short hair, furry
+    - Hair: no hair, short hair, medium hair, long hair

 - Make mutations w/ traits
     - User can pick 3 different mutations

 - Population in array

-- One breeding round
+- One reproduction round
-    - Pick 2 random types and mix to breed a third one
+    - Pick 2 random animals to produce offspring with mixed traits
     - Reproduction rate = 1.5x

+- One survival round
+    - Use environmental event to filter population
+    - Should be used multiple times (population changes as it goes)

+- Generation = one reproduction round + one survival round

 - Add environmental events - 60% max chance of survival
     - Cold (60% max)